 Using/Referencing a Named Format Definition: The dfdl:ref Property

-A named, reusable, dfdl:defineFormat definition is used by referring to its name from a format annotation using the ref property.
-For example,:
+A named, reusable, dfdl:defineFormat definition is used by referring to its name from a format annotation using the dfdl:ref property.
+For example, here this annotation reuses the format named 'baseFormat':

-<dfdl:element ref="reusableDef" encoding="ebcdic-cp-us" />
+<dfdl:element ref="baseFormat" encoding="ebcdic-cp-us" />

-The behavior of this dfdl:defineFormat definition is as if all representation properties defined by the named dfdl:defineFormat definition were instead written directly on this format annotation; however, these are superseded by any representation properties that are defined here such as the encoding property in the example above.
+The behavior of this dfdl:element definition is as if all representation properties defined by the named dfdl:defineFormat definition for 'baseFormat' were instead written directly on this dfdl:element annotation; however, these are superseded by any representation properties that are defined here such as the dfdl:encoding property in the example above.

 Inheritance for dfdl:defineFormat